-The prime objective of the Financial Aid Office is to meet the basic expenses of tuition and fees of the MCC students.
+The prime objective of the Financial Aid office is to meet the basic expenses of tuition and fees of the MCC students.
 In addition, many recipients qualify for assistance to cover additional educational expenses, such as books, supplies and transportation costs.
-Many students supplement their grant aid from MCC with employment earnings and Direct Stafford Loans that more fully meet their expenses for room, board, transportation, personal health and child care costs.
+Many students supplement their grant aid from MCC with employment earnings and Federal Direct Loans that more fully meet their expenses for room, board, transportation, personal health and child care costs.

 Applying for Financial Aid

 You may be selected by the U.S. Department of Education or the Financial Aid office for a process called verification.
 When selected for verification, your file will be considered incomplete until you submit requested documentation for review.